Jubrile Belo: Professional career

 On 7 July 2023, Belo signed with Stade Rochelais Basket of the LNB Pro B.

 On July 15, 2025, he signed with Falco KC Szombathely of the Hungarian Basketball League.

+On January 16, 2026, he signed for Promitheas Patras of the Greek Basketball League.

 National team career

 Belo represented Great Britain at the 2017 FIBA U20 European Championship Division B. He averaged 1.7 points and 2.1 rebounds per game.